 Can you name five women artists?

 Many people can't.
-In honor of Women’s History Month (March), we teamed up with cultural organizations around the world to share important contributions by women in our exhibitions and programs.
+Since 2016, we teamed up with cultural organizations around the world, including the National Museum of Women in the Arts, to share important contributions by women in our exhibitions and programs.

 In a broad range of styles, many women display their work in both group and solo shows here at LICM: